Rinzii/snap/README.md

 target_link_libraries(your_target PRIVATE snap::snap)
 ```

+## CMake Options

+- `SNAP_DISABLE_FETCHCONTENT`: Default `OFF`.
+Turn this `ON` to prevent snap from
+  using `FetchContent` fallbacks (for example, the tests normally download
+  GoogleTest automatically if it is not installed).
+With the toggle enabled you
+  must provide those dependencies yourself, otherwise configuration fails early.

 ## License

 snap is licensed under the **Apache License 2.0 with LLVM Exception**.
 See `LICENSE` for the full text.